 In \cite{amrollahi2022SolvingInvariantGeneration}, the authors study \emph{unsolvable loops}, i.e., loops which are not solvable, and compute closed forms for polynomial combinations of the loop variables in a sophisticated way which are then used to infer invariants.

-Instead, we now introduce a novel preprocessing step to transform certain unsolvable loops into solvable loops such that the runtime complexity is preserved.
-This allows us to analyze the obtained solvable loops and use these results to infer runtime bounds for the original unsolvable loop.
+Instead, we now introduce a preprocessing step to transform certain unsolvable loops into solvable loops such that the runtime complexity is preserved.
+This allows us to analyze the obtained solvable loops and use these results to infer runtime bounds for the original unsolvable loops.

-More precisely, our transformation (formally defined below in \Cref{def:transform_unsolvable}) replaces all occurrences of some polynomial $q\in\ZZ[\VSet]$ in the guard $\guard$ by a fresh variable $x$, denoted by $\guard[q/x]$.
+More precisely, the transformation (formally defined below in \Cref{def:transform_unsolvable}) replaces all occurrences of some polynomial $q\in\ZZ[\VSet]$ in the guard $\guard$ by a fresh variable $x$, denoted by $\guard[q/x]$.
 In practice, we try to choose $q$ such that all variables that destroy the ``solvability'' of the loop (we discuss this in more detail after \Cref{def:transform_unsolvable}) are removed from the guard.
 If these variables do not influence the runtime complexity anymore, then we can simply remove them from the loop.
 Of course, this is not always possible, but if it succeeds, then this leads to solvable loops which can be analyzed instead of the original unsolvable loops.
-To ensure that the fresh $x$ always has the value of $q$, we extend the update accordingly such that $x$ is updated to $\update(q) \, [q/x]$.
+To ensure that the fresh variable $x$ always has the value of $q$, we extend the update accordingly such that $x$ is updated to $\update(q) \, [q/x]$.
 Thus, $x$ is updated to $q$ where first every variable $v$ in $q$ is replaced by its update $\update(v)$ and afterwards every occurrence of $q$ is replaced by $x$. \begin{definition}[Transforming Unsolvable Loops] Let $L = \IntLoop$ be a loop and $q\in\ZZ[\VSet]$ a polynomial.
 Let $x\not\in\VSet$ be a fresh variable and $\update_x: \VSet\cup\braced{x}\to\ZZ[\VSet\cup\braced{x}]$ where $\update_x(v) = \update(v)$ for all $v\in\VSet$ and $\update_x(x) = \update(q) \, [q/x]$.
-Then we define the loop $L_x = (\guard[q/x],\update_x)$. \end{definition} In \cite{amrollahi2022SolvingInvariantGeneration}, unsolvable loops are characterized by the occurrence of so-called \emph{defective variables}.
+Then we define the loop $L_x = (\guard[q/x],\update_x)$. \end{definition} In \cite{amrollahi2022SolvingInvariantGeneration}, unsolvable loops are characterized by the occurrence of \emph{defective variables}.
 Essentially, a defective variable is a variable that depends (transitively) \emph{non-linearly} on itself or on another defective variable.
 As indicated above, we try to choose $q$ such that all defective variables are eliminated from the guard.

 \begin{example} Consider the following unsolvable loop (which is not solvable as $y_1$ depends non-linearly on itself):